From tactics to practice: Pfalzklinikum updates its strategy work

 In order to implement the strategies successfully, to additionally validate and further refine the process, an external consultant exemplarily accompanied the strategy work in some institutions before they were expanded to other divisions.
 One of these institutions was Pfalzinstitut, Pfalzklinikum’s clinic for child and adolescent psychiatry.
 The strategy development resulted in a modified business model that is now being practically implemented.

-In eight specialized departments at ten locations, the facilty Betreuen-Fördern-Wohnen (care-foster-live) comprises the complete community-based mental health services offered by Pfalzklinikum.
-In contrast to hospitals this environment is not so much regulated by the state so that these offers have to assert themselves in a competitive market against mostly independent charitable service providers and are, thus, subject to comparatively high dynamics.
-The management of the institution has further decentralized the process of strategy development.
-For this purpose the heads of the specialized departments worked out strategies with the agreed tools.
-In a workshop these were merged, measures were prioritized and requirements placed on the support units were formulated.
-Due to the manifold and extensive requirements the current development of the functional strategies of the support units shows a considerable need for negotiation and prioritization within the Betreuen-Fördern-Wohnen.
+In eight specialised departments at ten locations, the Betreuen-Fördern-Wohnen (care-foster-live) facility comprises the complete community-based mental health services offered by Pfalzklinikum.
+In contrast to hospitals this environment is not regulated so much by the state, so that these offers have to assert themselves in a competitive market against mostly independent charitable service providers and are, thus, subject to comparatively high dynamics.
+The management of the institution has further decentralised the process of strategy development.
+For this purpose the heads of the specialised departments worked out strategies with the agreed tools.
+In a workshop these were merged, measures were prioritised and requirements placed on the support units were formulated.
+Due to the manifold and extensive requirements the current development of the functional strategies of the support units shows a considerable need for negotiation and prioritisation within the Betreuen-Fördern-Wohnen facility.

-Due to the described optimization steps strategic discussions are led with a deeper understanding, especially of the importance of the environments relevant for Pfalzklinikum and of the systemic connections, for example between the divisional and functional strategies.
-Nevertheless the demands on the executives have not become fewer: While linguistic simplification and organizational questions consider the executives‘ requirements, the executives, in exchange, take responsibility for the regular cycle and the depth of the strategy work and its concrete development – a task that has already become daily business for some executives.
+Due to the described optimisation steps, strategic discussions are led with a deeper understanding, especially of the importance of the environments relevant for Pfalzklinikum and of the systemic connections, for example between the divisional and functional strategies.
+Nevertheless the demands on the executives have not become fewer: While linguistic simplification and organisational questions consider the executives’ requirements, the executives, in exchange, take responsibility for the regular cycle and the depth of the strategy work and its concrete development – a task that has already become daily business for some executives.